denwilliams/go-lifx-mqtt/README.md

 # go-lifx-mqtt

+**NOTE: This is a work in progress.
+Depends on `github.com/2tvenom/golifx` which seems to have trouble discovering bulbs and frequently fails to change their state.
+Will try and migrate `to github.com/pdf/golifx`.**

 This is a simple MQTT client that listens for messages containing commands and sends them to the LIFX bulbs.

 Initially designed to be a replacement for https://github.com/denwilliams/lifx-mqtt.
 Future versions may support more features.